 Python - Continue Statement

 The continue statement in Python let the program skip a block of codes for current iteration in a loop.
-Whenever continue statement condition is fulfilled, it brings the program to the start of loop.
+Whenever the condition is fulfilled, the continue statement brings the program to the start of the loop.

-When the continue statement is used in a nested loop (loop inside loop), it will skip innermost loop's code block, whenever condition is fulfilled.
+When the continue statement is used in a nested loop (loop inside loop), it will skip innermost loop's code block as the condition is fulfilled.

 Continue statement with While loop

-In the below example, continue statement is used to skip the while loop if the value of variable j becomes 4.
+In the example below, continue statement is used to skip the while loop if the value of variable j becomes 4.

 j = 0 while (j < 6): j = j + 1 if(j == 4): print('this iteration is skipped.') continue print(j)